deepthakannan/play-flutter/README.md

 ### Stateless widget
 - Stateless widgets are immutable, meaning that their properties can’t change—all values are final.
+A stateless widget never changes.
+Icon, IconButton, and Text are examples of stateless widgets
 ### Stateful widget
 - Stateful widgets maintain state that might change during the lifetime of the widget.
+If a widget can change—when a user interacts with it, for example—it’s stateful.
 Implementing a stateful widget requires at least two classes: 1) a StatefulWidget class that creates an instance of 2) a State class.
 The StatefulWidget class is, itself, immutable, but the State class persists over the lifetime of the widget.

 ## Widgets
 - MaterialApp